 You can now access your Oracle Database server from the Client using tools like SQL*Plus or Oracle SQL Developer.
 For example, you can open a command prompt and connect to the Oracle Database instance with the following command:

 Still having questions on how to install the Oracle Client?
-Leave a comment below!
+Leave a comment below or let me do it for you.

 You might also like: Oracle Database Network configuration